starburst997/unity-github-actions/README.md

 <br/>

-## Secrets
+## Secrets / Variables

-There's a bunch of secrets we need to gather to have everything working, so buckle up.
+There's a bunch of secrets / variables we need to gather to have everything working, so buckle up.
 Skip any platforms / app stores you don't need.
+You need to set them in your repository settings in Github.

 I suggests that you also add all of those secrets to a Password Manager.
 They can be re-used for your next projects, speeding up the process.